( 4.8 Average / 8 Ratings )

 The only con and it's not even to do with the case itself, but rather with the company: I tried to contact Fractal Design to order another SSD tray.
 I didn't get a response until a week later which was a canned response asking me to clarify the nature of my issue.
 I indicated it was a sales inquiry on the "contact us" form and that I was looking to purchase additional SSD trays for the case.
 Doesn't give me a warm fuzzy feeling when the sales team could care less about selling more things to a customer.
 Minus one star.

-I love this case.
-It's beautiful, sleek, well designed.
 Cable management is great.
-Looks good on my desk.
 It's a lot bigger and heavier than I expected though.

 This case is great.
 It's not the most aesthetically-pleasing, but it was very easy to work in, and it is very high quality.